Already $190,000 raised! Join our Crowdfunding Campaign (from $100 USD) and help us continue to create a more welcoming world

-How did you spend your New Year’s 2019?
-Did you welcome it to the sounds of a top-notch DJ on a colorful dance floor, or did you and your mates round-up in front of an impressive firework display when the clock struck 12?
-If you’re feeling the effects of one too many martinis from the night, or your body is aching after a solid evening of dancing, don’t despair we’re here to help.
-With 2020 in full swing, and the last of the festive confetti swept away for another year, it’s time to get your mind, body, and soul back in shape.
-Here’s 7 ways to ensure you start 2020 the right way.
+2020 was a unique and unexpected year all round, so we can imagine you celebrated December 31 slightly differently this year too.
+Did you welcome it with an intimate gathering of loved ones, or did you binge watch your favorite Netflix series until the clock struck 12?
+But if you’re feeling the effects of one too many martinis from the night, or your body is aching after a solid evening of dancing at home, don’t despair we’re here to help.
+With 2021 in full swing, and the last of the festive confetti swept away for another year, it’s time to get your mind, body, and soul back in shape.
+Here’s 7 ways to ensure you start 2021 the right way.

 Sure, everyone loves a good shot of caffeine in the morning.
-What could be better than sipping a perfectly-brewed cappuccino on your commute to work each day?
+What could be better than sipping a perfectly-brewed cappuccino before that morning Zoom meeting for work?
 But caffeine can also have some negative side effects, particularly if your body is already feeling a little fragile after your gay New Year.
-After a night on the town drinking, caffeine in the morning can further dehydrate you, leading to fatigue and mental fuzziness.
+After a wine session in the evening, caffeine in the morning can further dehydrate you, leading to fatigue and mental fuzziness.
 In addition to this, it can create both anxiety and nervousness, particularly if you already have alcohol in your system.
 Not fun!
-We’re not saying give up coffee completely, just go easy for your first week or so of 2020.
+We’re not saying give up coffee completely, just go easy for your first week or so of 2021.

 While you might be the extroverted type who loves nothing more than party, party, party, your body will sooner or later catch up with you and you’ll require a little down time - particularly following New Year’s Eve.
 There are countless benefits associated with getting enough sleep, and while you may be tempted to finish that Netflix series before bed, it is recommended that you get between seven and night hours of sleep a night.
 Not only will sufficient sleep keep you looking glam and gorgeous, but it will help with stress levels, memory, and even assist in weight loss - triple win!

-You either love the gym or you hate it, but either way, the benefits of hitting the tred and attending that morning spin class will certainly pay off.
-While you may normally visit the gym in order to achieve a sculpted bod that will have people at your local gay club starry-eyed, the health benefits associated with exercise are even greater.
+You either love exercise or you hate it, but either way, the benefits of doing some morning exercise at home or a brief run around your local park certainly pay off.
+While you may normally do weights or push-ups in order to achieve that perfectly scuplted bod that might leave Mr. Right starry-eyed, the health benefits associated with exercise are even greater.
 If you spent your NYE sinking one too many pints, your body is going to have to work that little bit harder to eliminate all those nasty toxins.
-Hit the tred for 30 minutes, and you’ll get the blood pumping and the organs into gear, and bring your body back to an optimal state quick smart.
+Go for a run for 30 minutes, and you’ll get the blood pumping and the organs into gear, and bring your body back to an optimal state quick smart.

 We told you it was wise to quit the coffee for a week or so after NYE, and as a substitute, we suggest going overboard with teas and infusions.
 Warm, comforting, and a little healthier than coffee, a tea or infusion has plenty of benefits for the body - particularly after a session of intense NYE partying.
 And be sure to choose your infusion according to your needs.
 If you’re feeling a bit anxious after your crazy night, opt for a calming camomile tea, while infusions with mint and ginger can be excellent for digestion and headaches.
 Be kind to your liver, so make sure you drink as many infusions as possible to flush everything from NYE out.